JAMB Subject Combination for Public Law 2026/2027

 3Government or HistoryBuilds understanding of legal systems, political structures, and historical precedents.

-4CRS/IRS or EconomicsEncourages moral reasoning and economic awareness, key in justice and legal policymaking.
+4CRS/IRS or EconomicsEncourages moral reasoning and economic awareness, key to justice and legal policymaking.

 Note: Literature in English is compulsory for all Law aspirants.